Is Your Cat a Biter? Here Are 5 Ways To Help Stop It March 24 2020, 3 Comments

 Provide Environmental Enrichment

-Environmental enrichment is especially important for cats whose owners work long hours outside the home (to pay for all the kitty food and toys!).
+Bored cats can often be prone to overexcitement and biting - that is why environmental enrichment is especially important for cats whose owners work long hours outside the home (to pay for all the kitty food and toys!).
 Environmental enrichment for kitties on their own comes in many shapes and forms, and you can have fun experimenting with what works best for your cat.

-Try videos of birds and small mammals that will keep your cat busy for hours, electric/automated toys, cat treat balls, and other amusements like cat tunnels that can keep your cat entertained in your absence, which reduces stress, which makes for a a happy feline - and one that's less likely to chomp down on you.
+Try videos of birds and small mammals that will keep your cat busy for hours, electric/automated toys, cat treat balls, and other amusements like cat tunnels that can keep your cat entertained in your absence, which reduces stress, which makes for a happy feline - and one that's less likely to chomp down on you.